dl4genaudio/dl4genaudio.github.io/neural_network/index.md

 # Feedforward neural networks

-## Recapituation of systems studied thus far
+## Recapituation of supervised learning systems studied thus far

 * We have studied how linear regression can help us predict continuous values via a linear relationship with a set of features.